 Lyme park circular walk to the lantern

 Do you love visiting Lyme Park?
 Have you explored the wider estate though?
 This Lyme Park circular walk is a great introduction to the beauty and tranquillity of the wider estate.
 It’s not an accessible walk for prams or wheelchairs (the gardens are perfect for these) but at just over 2 miles it’s great for kids.
-Find more Family days out in North West England here.
+Find more Family walks North West here.

 Where is Lyme Park